Note from the founder…

 - When I was 30 and living in the Bay Area, I developed a 15-hour consciousness development seminar I called âRealization.â I held the workshop over several sessions with two groups of four and six people.
 It was well-received and personally rewarding, yet I moved on to other engagements.

-- In my mid-30s, living in the Sierra Nevada foothills, I held local classes, gave talks to groups, and wrote a series of articles on meditation, based on my own experience and method.Â
+- In my mid-30s, living in the Sierra Nevada foothills, I held classes, gave talks to groups, and wrote a series of articles for a local periodical on meditation, based on my own experience and method.

 - In my late 30s I served for a year as the executive director of a San Francisco-based nonprofit organization dedicated to consciousness research and education.
 While there, I launched an effort called the All-Win Network, building on the âwin-winâ social interaction/negotiation strategy popularized in the 1970s.
 Long on ideals but short on execution, the project was short-lived.

-Aside from these directly related engagements, I have carried on my quest for self-knowledge in the deeper currents of my psyche while outwardly leading a kaleidoscopic personal and professional life.
-Virtually daily I would examine and digest my life experiences in lengthy sessions of reading, conversation, contemplation, and personal writing.
-(I still do.)Â
+Aside from these directly related engagements, I have carried on my quest for self-knowledge in the deeper currents of my psyche while outwardly leading a fairly kaleidoscopic personal and professional life.
+Most evenings and into the night, I would examine and digest my life experiences in lengthy sessions of reading, conversation, contemplation, and personal writing.
+(I still do.)

 ~ ~ ~